arne314/typstar/README.md

   create a new drawing using the [configured](#configuration) template, insert a figure displaying it and open it in Obsidian/Rnote.
-- To open an inserted drawing in Obsidian/Rnote, simply run `:TypstarOpenDrawing` while your cursor is on a line referencing the drawing.
+- To open an inserted drawing in Obsidian/Rnote, simply run `:TypstarOpenDrawing` (or `:TypstarOpenExcalidraw`/`:TypstarOpenRnote` if you are using the same file extension for both) while your cursor is on a line referencing the drawing.

 ### Anki
 Use the `flA` snippet to create a new flashcard